 Mark is a consulting engineer with RenewableFuture, working on financial modelling tariff development, pipeline modelling, energy auditing, and installation of various solar systems.
 Mark has over 25 years experience in the energy and environment sectors.
 He completed a PhD in solar energy in 1988 and worked for Siddins in heart pump research and development.
 This was followed by river modelling work at the Murray Darling Basin Commission and Natural Gas Pipeline modelling at VENCorp.
 Mark attends New Peninsula Baptist Church where he is involved in a Life Group and a Boys' Club in the local housing estate.
 Mark was President of Mornington Environment Association from 2002 to 2009.

 Sarah is an experienced manager of development projects both internationally and within Australia.
-She is currently a Manager of National Programs at Mission Australia.
+She is currently Project Operations Manager of the Cotton On Foundation.
 She has worked with Bright Futures, Mission International, and World Vision Australia in development Planning, partnership management, and fundraising.
 Sarah has practical development experience through project involvement in India, Pakistan, Uganda, Kenya, and the Philippines.
 She also has tertiary qualifications in managment, international and community development, and a passion to see poverty and disadvantage alleviated across the globe through sustainable projects and innovative partnerships.

 Global Poverty Solutions boasts a team of experienced development professionals.